beamable/UnrealSDK/Docs/docs/user-reference/runtime-systems/operations-and-waits.md

 - Any other sub-class of `UBeamRuntimeSubsystem`.

 Feel free to copy-paste them as a template of how to implement and reason about `Operations`.

 ### Beam Flow Nodes - Operations

-Beam-Flow nodes are the purple nodes with Beamable Icons that you can find.
-There are two flavors of them; one are Raw Requests that you can use to hit our APIs; the other is the Operation Beam Flow node.
+There are two flavors of Beam-Flow nodes; one are Raw Requests that you can use to hit our APIs; the other is the Operation Beam Flow node.
+Operation Nodes look like this:

 ![beam-flow-node](../../media/imgs/operation-and-waits-beam-flow-nodes.png)

 Beamable Operation Flow Nodes assume a few things:

-- There's some number of participating `UserSlots` .
+- One or more participating `UserSlots` (see [User Slots](user-slots.md) for more information).
-- There's an event handler that'll handle the three types of events: `OET_SUCCESS`, `OET_ERROR` and `OET_CANCELLED`.
+- An event handler for handling any of the events.
+- Events can be: `OET_SUCCESS`, `OET_ERROR` and `OET_CANCELLED` plus a `FName EventCode`.
-- There's some `FString` data associated with each of those events.
+- Events can contain some arbitrary data associated with them (implementations of `IBeamOperationEventData`).

 To create these nodes for your own operations, you can look at any of our own nodes (that live inside our `UncookedOnly` module: `BeamableCoreBlueprintNodes` ) and copy/paste one implementation changing the values accordingly.

-Restrictions on exposing `UFUNCTIONs` with these nodes:

-- The function must be declared from inside a `UGameInstanceSubsystem` / `UBeamRuntimeSubsystem` subclass.
+However, there are a few restrictions:

-- The function must be a `UFUNCTION` that returns a `FBeamOperationHandle`.
-- The signature must contain the following named parameters:
+- The function must be a `UFUNCTION` that returns a `FBeamOperationHandle` and contains the following named parameters:
 	- `FUserSlot UserSlot`, if a single user is involved in the operation, or `TArray<FUserSlot> UserSlot`, if multiple users are involved in the operation.
       - If multiple users, the `UFUNCTION` must also add `meta=(BeamOperationMultiUser)`.
 	- `FBeamOperationEventHandler OnOperationEvent` to be the event handler that will handle all events raised by the operation.
     - The function can have any other parameters you want in any order as long as the above parameters are there.
+- The function must be declared from inside a `UGameInstanceSubsystem` / `UBeamRuntimeSubsystem` subclass.

 Here's an example of what you need to declare one of these (we recommend copying from your own SDK code instead of this snippet).